ChrstphrHll/npc_gen/students/Evyn Fenton.md

   int: 8
   str: 8
   wis: 8
-track: Protection
-trait: I hide scraps of food and trinkets away in my pockets.
-trait1: Well-rounded
-trait2: Perverse
 year: 2
+guild: Elkenval
+partyID: 34
 ---
 # Evyn Fenton
 ---
 ### Description
 - 2nd year Half-Orc Rouge in Elkenval
-- curly platinum hair that's hanging down to their back, Pale Gray eyes, and Pale Green skin
+- curly platinum hair that's hanging down to their back, Pale Brown eyes, and Pale Green skin
 - Is Well-rounded and Perverse, and has Spiritualism as their ideal

 ### Organizations